Classical shadows based on locally-entangled measurements: Beyond two-qubit measurements

 \section{Beyond two-qubit measurements}

 It is straightforward to generalize the previous discussion to measurements that factor into $n$-qubit bases, with $n>2$.
 For $n=3$, this requires picking a trimer covering and a choice of measurements on each trimer.
-It is easy to show\footnote{Eq.~\eqref{eq:lambda_A} gives $\lambda_{\bullet\bullet\bullet} = (7-6\overline{\mathcal{P}})/27$ where $\overline{\mathcal{P}}$ is the average purity of a single qubit in the measurement basis (averaged over sites and states in the basis).
+It is easy to show\footnote{Eq.~\eqref{eq:lambda_A} for any pure measurement basis gives $\lambda_{\bullet\bullet\bullet} = (7-6\overline{\mathcal{P}})/27$ where $\overline{\mathcal{P}}$ is the average purity of a single qubit in the measurement basis (averaged over sites and states in the basis).
 This is maximized for $\overline{\mathcal{P}} = 1/2$, which is achieved by the GHZ basis.} that the optimal protocol (optimized for the learnability of compatible operators, defined here as having either 0 or 3 non-identity operators per trimer) is given by measurements in locally-scrambled GHZ bases, i.e., the 8 orthonormal states stabilized by $\pm X_1 X_2 X_3$, $\pm Z_1 Z_2$, $\pm Z_2Z_3$, up to local Clifford transformations.

-While the optimization is less straightforward for $n>3$, one can show that the $n$-qubit GHZ basis remains at least near-optimal at large $n$.
+While the optimization is less straightforward for $n>3$, we show next that the $n$-qubit GHZ basis is optimal among stabilizer measurements (i.e., measurements of commuting Pauli operators) at large $n$.
 The relevant eigenvalue for compatible operators, adapting Eq.~\eqref{eq:lambda_A}, is

 where $[n] \equiv \{1,\dots n\}$.
 The entanglement feature of an $n$-qubit GHZ state is $\overline{\mathcal P}_A = 1/2$ for all subsystems $A$ except $A = \emptyset$ and $A = [n]$, where $\overline{\mathcal P}_A = 1$; thus